nour-awad/SWAPD-352/README.md

 ## Acknowledgments

-- Built with ❤️ using Node.js, Express.js, and PostgreSQL.
+- Built with ❤️ using Node.js, Express.js, and MongoDB.

 ---